Click here to view all Different Brains content about traumatic brain injury

 What is Traumatic Brain Injury (TBI)?

-Severe brain injury is associated with loss of consciousness for more than 30 minutes and memory loss after the injury or penetrating skull injury longer than 24 hours.
-The deficits range from impairment of higher level cognitive functions to comatose states.
-Survivors may have limited function of arms or legs, abnormal speech or language, loss of thinking ability or emotional problems.
+A brain injury can be classified as mild if loss of consciousness lasts from a few seconds to a few minutes and/or confusion or disorientation occurs.
+In contrast, moderate to severe brain injury is associated with loss of consciousness from several minutes to hours, and associated deficits range from impairment of higher level cognitive functions to comatose states.
+TBI symptoms include headache, difficulty thinking, memory problems, attention deficits, mood swings, frustration, weakness or numbness in the arms and legs, abnormal and slurred speech or language, loss of thinking ability, and emotional problems.
 The range of injuries and degree of recovery is very variable and varies on an individual basis.

 Traumatic Brain Injury Resources

 Mayo Clinic has major campuses in Rochester, Minn.; Scottsdale and Phoenix, Ariz.; and Jacksonville, Fla.
 The Mayo Clinic Health System has dozens of locations in several states.
 Their mission is to inspire hope and contribute to health and wellbeing by providing the best care to every patient through integrated clinical practice, education and research.

 TraumaticBrainInjury.com is a project of Traumatic Brain Injury.com, LLC.
 Our mission is to be the leading Internet resource for education, advocacy, research and support for brain injury survivors, their families, and medical and rehabilitation professionals.

-The mission of NINDS (http://www.ninds.nih.gov/disorders/tbi/tbi.htm) is to seek fundamental knowledge about the brain and nervous system and to use that knowledge to reduce the burden of neurological disease.
+The mission of NINDS is to seek fundamental knowledge about the brain and nervous system and to use that knowledge to reduce the burden of neurological disease.
 To support this mission, NINDS supports and performs basic, translational, and clinical neuroscience research through grants-in-aid, contracts, scientific meetings, and through research in its own laboratories, and clinics.
 They also fund and conduct research training and career development programs to increase basic, translational and clinical neuroscience expertise and ensure a vibrant, talented, and diverse work force.